hmathsan/advent-of-code-2023/README.md

 ## Running the project

-Each day of the challenge is separated in the `bin` folder so that each of them can be executed separately.
+Each day of challenge is inside the folder `challenges` and the inputs provided for me by the AoC site for each day is inside the folder `input`.

+Running the project will consume the inputs from the `input` folder.
+Running the tests will consume the strings in each test, those strings are the examples provided in the AoC challenge.

 Firstly clone the project: